repetier/Repetier-Firmware/README.md

 3. We have two folders for different processor architectures.
 So for most changes modifications need to be in both folders.
 The general files are identical.
 In fact we develop on avr and just copy them to due.
-Only pins.h/fastio.h/hal.* and configuration.h are architecture dependend, so chnages there need to be made twice and not copied.
+Only pins.h/fastio.h/hal.* and configuration.h are architecture dependent, so changes there need to be made twice and not copied.
 4. Document what your pull request will change/fix/introduce.
 Please also mention new configurations since we need to add them also to our online tool, so users